-In the emergency medical services, the first and foremost objective of all operations is a quick response time.
-The reason for this, is a term known as the ‘Golden hour’ which is essentially the amount of time within which a casualty must receive emergency medical attention to maximise their odds of survival.
+In emergency medical services, the first and foremost objective of all operations is quick response time.
+The reason for this is a term known as the ‘Golden hour’ which is essentially the amount of time within which a casualty must receive emergency medical attention to maximize their odds of survival.
 Any delays would only serve to deteriorate the victim’s condition to a point that severely hampers their prospects for making a full recovery.

-In high stress situations, it is difficult for an untrained individual to think rationally and clearly, or recall information on command.
-For this reason, it is important for everyone to memorise the number of emergency services well in advance.
+In high-stress situations, it is difficult for an untrained individual to think rationally and clearly, or recall information on command.
+For this reason, it is important for everyone to memorize the number of emergency services well in advance.
 For example, ‘108’ is a toll-free number for medical emergencies such as critical care, trauma, and accident cases, while ‘102’, as part of the Janani Shishu Suraksha Karyakram scheme, is available exclusively to pregnant women in the state of Odisha.
-Units that respond to the number ‘1298’ are specifically trained to administer ‘First Aid’ Advanced and Basic Life Support techniques and other pre-hospital care to stabilise patients.
+Units that respond to the number ‘1298’ are specifically trained to administer ‘First Aid’ Advanced and Basic Life Support techniques and other pre-hospital care to stabilize patients.

 Times of adversity can bring out our greatest fears and push us to limits we never asked for, but being strong, staying calm, and doing our duty as citizens by calling the appropriate authorities in a timely manner, can save countless lives each year.
 The future is uncertain, and calamity can strike at any time, the only defense against it all is to be prepared.